seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

     value to the function.
 The attribute implies that a hidden copy of the pointee is made between the caller and the callee, so the callee is unable to modify the value in the caller.
-This attribute is only valid on LLVM pointer arguments.
+This attribute is only valid on LLVM37 pointer arguments.
 It is generally used to pass structs and arrays by value, but is also valid on pointers to scalars.
 The copy is considered to belong to the caller not the callee (for example, ``readonly`` functions should not write to